Gov. Cooper vetoes SB 37, the school reopening bill

 "Students learn best in the classroom, and I have strongly urged all schools to open safely to in-person instruction and the vast majority of local school systems have done just that," Cooper said.
 "However, Senate Bill 37 falls short in two critical areas.
 First, it allows students in middle and high school to go back into the classroom in violation of NC Department of Health and Human Services and CDC health guidelines.
 Second, it hinders local and state officials from protecting students and teachers during an emergency."

-Cooper said he told the Legislature that he would sign the bill if these two problems are fixed.
+The Democratic governor said he told the Legislature that he would sign the bill if these "two problems" are fixed.

 Cooper contended that the bill threatens public health just as North Carolina strives to emerge from the pandemic.